Guide

 Access to Console GSM API

-Only users which are valid Global Site Manager (GSM) console users (see the Global Site Manager datasheet to learn more about GSM) have the required access permissions for accessing Console GSM API methods.
+Only users who are valid Global Site Manager (GSM) console users (see the Global Site Manager datasheet to learn more about GSM) have the required access permissions for accessing Console GSM API methods.

 By default, every GSM console user has permission to access API methods listed under the group Console GSM.
 The GSM console user needs to obtain an access token with the appropriate scope "Console.GSM" included, to make authorized requests against related API methods.
 If additional scopes are desired for a certain GSM console user, please contact your trusted Webroot representative.